Ace4896/DBus.Services.Secrets/docfx_project/index.md

 ## Basic Usage

+To get started, add a reference to the [`Ace4896.DBus.Services.Secrets` NuGet package](https://www.nuget.org/packages/Ace4896.DBus.Services.Secrets/).

+The example below shows how to create and retrieve a secret value in the default collection:

 ```csharp
 // Connect to the D-Bus Secret Service API
 // Sessions can use either plaintext or encrypted transport